shuaiwangvu/ANNit/README.md

 # ANNit

-ANN'it or ANNit is a tool developed for fast annotation of entities.
-ANNit was implemented with Django.
+ANN'it or ANNit is a tool developed for fast annotation of entities in the identity graph.
+ANNit was implemented in Python with Django.

 --

 To run the server:
-python manage.py runserver
+`python manage.py runserver`
-And you will see the app at http://127.0.0.1:8000/
+Then, you will see the app in your browser at http://127.0.0.1:8000/.

 --